 - 6 months late – £300 penalty or 5% of CIS deductions (whichever is greater)

 - 12 months late – £300 penalty or 5% of CIS deductions (whichever is greater)

 Reporting and filing requirements for Companies House only apply to limited companies and Limited Liability Partnerships.
 If you are a company director or secretary, or one of the designated members of an LLP, it is your responsibility to ensure the business meets its statutory deadlines to avoid the significant penalties outlined below.

 Whether you are responsible for an active or dormant company or an LLP, failure to prepare and deliver annual accounts (full, abridged, micro-entity, or dormant) can lead to the following penalties being imposed by Companies House:

 |More than 1 month but not more than 3 months||£375|

 |More than 3 months but not more than 6 months||£750|

 |More than 6 months||£1500|

-Should your accounts be delivered late 2 years in a row, the penalty is automatically doubled.
+If your accounts are delivered late 2 years in a row, the penalties are automatically doubled.

 Your company’s first accounts after incorporation should be delivered to Companies House no later than 21 months after the date of your company’s registration (i.e. the ‘date of incorporation’).